JustinLove/junkyard_wars/README.md

 - All units leave wrecks.
 - All features are reclaimable (trees < rocks < random metal bits on metal planets)
-- Metal spots are reclaimable for signifcant but finite metal
+- Metal spots are reclaimable for significant but finite metal
-- Metal extractors have been removed.
+- Metal extractors exist only to allow area commands to visit all metal spots.

 ### Units